ymyke/witmo/README.md

   your custom prompts to the [`prompt_pack.json`](prompt_pack.json) file.
 If you do, please consider contributing them back to the project so others can benefit too.

 ## 🌱 Genesis & contributing

-I built Witmo after picking up Elden Ring and constantly finding myself with questions mid-game.
-I wanted a tool that would let me quickly ask for advice based on a screenshot — no need to type out long explanations for the LLM.
+I created Witmo after picking up Elden Ring and constantly running into questions mid-game.
+I wanted a tool that would let me quickly get advice based on a screenshot — without having to type long explanations for an LLM or repeatedly pull out my phone to retype the same prompt.
+So, instead of playing, I built Witmo.

+Witmo is fully functional and I use it regularly, but there’s still room for improvement.
+Beyond being a useful app, it’s also a playground for experimenting with LLMs, image processing, and other technologies that might enhance gaming experiences.

 Contributions, ideas, and feedback are welcome!
-If you have suggestions, bug fixes, or want to add features or additional prompt packs, feel free to open an issue or pull request.
+If you have suggestions, bug fixes, or want to add features or additional prompt packs, please open an issue or pull request.

 ## ⚖️ License